 The direct subsidized loans are clearly the best option of the lot, for several reasons.
 First, the interest rates are the lowest by far; for Stafford loans, the rate (as of July 2017) is just 4.45% (variable rate) for undergrads (based on the 10 year treasury note), with an origination fee (one time) of 1.068%.
 Also, interest does not begin accruing while the student is in school/deferment.
 All that is necessary is that your child is enrolled at least part time and meet very basic eligibility requirements required for all federal loans (HS diploma, have a SS number, are not in default of any loans, maintain satisfactory academic performance, etc.).
 The downside, however, is that you must demonstrate financial need in order to be eligible for this particular program.
 Also, the loan amount is not substantial – it ranges from $3,500 to $5,500, which depends on your year in school (there are also aggregate limits of $23,000).
 Unfortunately, such loans will probably only cover a fraction of the first year’s cost, and do not allow for grad school education.
 However, if your student is eligible, this is the best place to start.

 This would typically be the next place to go.
 These loans are very similar to the Stafford loans, but the interest rate is slightly higher at 5% (fixed rate as of July 2017).
 Undergrad students are allowed to borrow up to $5,500 (grad students may no longer borrow under this program per 2016 legislation).
 Like subsidized Stafford loans, Perkins loans do not accrue interest while the student is in school, but again there is a needs based test that must be met.
 Unlike the Stafford loans, in which the government is the lender, you pay your school back with Perkins loans.
 Your student must meet basic eligibility requirements, and be enrolled at least part time.
 Note that Perkins borrowers must first exhaust Stafford eligibility (both subsidized and unsubsidized) in order to receive new Perkins loans unless they are existing Perkins borrowers.
-This program is set to expire in September of 2017, so apply while you can (although, an extension of the program for an additional two years is gaining steam in Congress).
+This program expired in September of 2017.

 If your children do not qualify for the subsidized Stafford Loans or the Perkins Loans, they should be able to qualify for unsubsidized loans.
 All that is necessary is that your child is enrolled at least part time and meet very basic eligibility requirements required for all federal loans (HS diploma, have a SS number, are not in default of any loans, maintain satisfactory academic performance, etc.).
 The interest rate is the same as the Stafford subsidized loans (again, a variable rate based on the 10 year Treasury); however, interest does in fact accrue during your academic career.
 One silver lining is that you do not have to begin paying back the loan until nine months after you graduate.
 The max you can borrow is also higher, as you have between $9,500 - $12,500 depending on your year in school.
 Unlike the subsidized Stafford loans, you also have the ability to borrow for grad school as well.